 The U.S. Census Bureau has divided the nation into census tracts for statistical tabulation purposes.
 Ashland has been divided into five tracts.
 Tracks of enumeration are generally designed to be relatively uniform with respect to population count and/or number of households.
 Census tracts tracks are further divided into block groups for other statistical purposes.
-In order for a block group within a census tract to be eligible for CDBG target designation, at least 51% of its population must have a median income at or below 80% of Ashland median income as determined by the United States Department of Housing & Urban Development.
+In order for a block group within a census tract to be eligible for CDBG target designation, at least 51% of its population must have a median income at or below 80% of Ashland median income. of Housing & Urban Development.

-Three City of Ashland neighborhoods are considered CDBG Target Neighborhoods.
+Three City of Neighborhoods are considered CDBG Target Neighborhoods.
 This distinction was created due to the amount of low- and moderate- income families.
+The following are statistics from the areas: